Somatosensory system: Society and culture

 Haptic technology can provide touch sensation in virtual and real environments.
 In the field of speech therapy, tactile feedback can be used to treat speech disorders.

 Affectionate touch is present in everyday life and can take multiple forms.
 These actions, however, seem to carry specific functions even though the evolutionary benefit from such a wide range of behaviours is not entirely understood.
 Researchers investigated the expression patterns and characteristics of 8 different affectionate touch actions - embracing, holding, kissing, leaning, petting, squeezing, stroking, and tickling - in a self-report study.
 It was found that the affectionate touch has distinct target areas on the body, different associated affect, comfort-value, and expression frequency based on the type of touch action that is performed.

 Besides the rather obvious sensory consequences of touch, it can also affect higher-level aspects of cognition such as social judgements and decision-making.
 This effect might arise due to a physical-to-mental scaffolding process in early development, whereby sensorimotor experiences are linked to the emergence of conceptual knowledge.
 Such links might be maintained throughout life, and so touching an object may cue the physical sensation to its related conceptual processing.
 Indeed, it was found that different physical properties - weight, texture, and hardness - of a touched object can influence social judgement and decision-making.
 For example, participants described a passage of a social interaction to be harsher when they touched a hard wooden block instead of a soft blanket prior to the task.
 Building on these findings, the ability of touch to have an unconscious influence on such higher-order thoughts may provide a novel tool for marketing and communication strategies.

+Plasticity in the somatosensory cortex

+The sensory maps in the cortex can change over time through a process called cortical plasticity or functional reorganization.
+This means that experience can change the size and shape of these sensory maps.